vyos/vyos.vyos/docs/vyos.vyos.vyos_config_module.rst

                 <td>
                 </td>
                 <td>
                         <div>The <code>config</code> argument specifies the base configuration to use to compare against the desired configuration.
-If this value is not specified, the module will automatically retrieve the current active configuration from the remote device.</div>
+If this value is not specified, the module will automatically retrieve the current active configuration from the remote device.
+The configuration lines in the option value should be similar to how it will appear if present in the running-configuration of the device including indentation to ensure idempotency and correct diff.</div>
                 </td>
             </tr>
             <tr>